The National Society Daughters of the

 service organization.
 The Sun Dial-Solomon

-a merger of two long-standing chapters:
+is a merger of two long-standing chapters:

-The Sun Dial Chapter NSDAR was organized on
+The Sun Dial Chapter, NSDAR, was organized on

 October 7, 1907, by Mrs. Anson Marston.
 The